-Rava burfi recipe– Suji barfi or rava burfi is a delicious, aromatic, rich and mouth melting Indian sweet that my mom always made for Diwali.
+Rava Burfi is a delicious, aromatic, rich and mouth melting Indian sweet which my Mom always made for Diwali.
 Rava burfi is made with semolina, flour, ghee, coconut, sugar and milk.
 Traditionally Indian burfi was made using different ingredients and each home had their own way of making it.

 To cut short the cook time I have reduced the quantity of milk.
 The original recipe uses maida.
 I have replaced it with besan as most of us don’t prefer maida.
 But maida does enhance the texture and add a milky taste to the rava burfi.

 The texture of this rava burfi is in between this Mysore pak and 7 cups burfi but with a milky flavor & the taste is completely different.
 If properly made this burfi turns out slightly crisp on top, non sticky with a melt in the mouth texture.